richb-hanover/wifi-heatmapper/docs/Theory_of_Operation.md

 in _lib/utils.ts_ convert from one to the other.
 At the end of each measurement, the code saves both values.

-NB: In practice, any value below -75 dBM (~ 40%) is too low to be useful, and the color displayed in the heatmap is correspondingly discouraging (yellow, red).
+NB: In practice, any value below -75 dBm (~ 40%) is too low to be useful, and the color displayed in the heatmap is correspondingly discouraging (yellow, red).